Query real-time span data

 Save your query and monitor the data going forward

 When you want to monitor the data from a query going forward, instead of coming back to Explorer and running the query, you can create a Stream.
-When you create a Stream, Cloud Observability looks at the data from the Microsatellites every minute and persists example traces from different buckets of distribution for that query to ensure you always have data from 0 to p99.9, including outliers.
+When you create a Stream, Cloud Observability continuously collects and saves that data.
+The span’s data and and any associated traces are retained for as long as your data retention policy.

 See also